Phew/jellyfin-rpc/README.md

 ### Logging

-- The CLI logs to console and to a file by default:
+- The CLI logs to a file by default:
   - Windows: `%APPDATA%\JellyfinDiscordRPC\rpc.log`
   - macOS/Linux: `~/.config/jellyfin-discord-rpc/rpc.log`
 - It logs the exact image URL it attempts to use, and errors if updates fail.